Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Bala Ganapathi is regarded to be the first among them.
+Bala Ganapati is regarded as the 1st among the 32 different forms of Ganapati.
 The word ‘Bala’ refers to a baby or a child.
-Bala Ganapathi is thus a child-like form of Lord Ganesha.
+Bala Ganapati is thus a child-like form of Lord Ganesha.
 He is generally depicted as a slightly grown up child, sitting with ease, but is also shown sometimes as a cute baby crawling on his little legs or simply sleeping.
-This divine child is red in complexion like a rising Sun and his colour is said to represent a plentiful harvest on earth.
+This divine child is red in complexion like a rising Sun and his color is said to represent a plentiful harvest on earth.
 Adorned with a garland of tender flowers, this Lord has four hands, and holds in them healthy and natural edible items like a mango fruit, a banana, a jack fruit and sugarcane.
-His trunk is also shown holding a Modhaka, his favourite sweet.
+His trunk is also shown holding a Modak, his favorite sweet dumpling.

-In the Bala Ganapathi form, Lord Ganesha appears as a loveable child and is regarded to be representing one of the five important primordial elements - Prithvi, the earth.
+In the Bala Ganapati form, Lord Ganesha appears as a loveable child and is regarded to be representing one of the five important primordial elements - Pritvi, the earth.
 The Lord is thus believed to signify the fertility of earth and abundance of agricultural and other produce.

-The Mantra, which reads as under in Sanskrit, salutes Bala Ganapathi, the child-God, ‘who radiates light like a rising Sun’, describes his appearance and prays for his blessings and grace.
+The mantra, which reads as under in Sanskrit, salutes Bala Ganapati, the child-God, ‘who radiates light like a rising Sun’, describes his appearance and prays for his blessings and grace.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

-The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in our fortunes.
+The Fire Lab performed in Lord Ganesha’s honor is unique and brings about a sea of change in your fortunes.